Exove/vvv-timber-site-template/README.md

 Default WP login and password are `admin` and `password`, and the MYSQL credentials are `wp`/`wp`.

+### Prerequisites

-This boilerplate assumes that you will have your project in a git repo of its own.
+ - This boilerplate assumes that you will store your project in a git repo of its own.

 ### Installing VVV2